JDBC Store Swiftlet

 Overview

-The JDBC Store Swiftlet (sys$store) provides persistent and non-persistent message storage for queues using a relational database via JDBC.
-It manages transactional message operations, durable subscriber metadata, and swap file handling for non-persistent storage, supporting high reliability and scalability for SwiftMQ routers.
+The JDBC Store Swiftlet provides persistent and non-persistent message storage for SwiftMQ queues using a JDBC-compliant relational database.
+It manages queue message storage, durable subscriber state, and transactional (XA) log records, supporting both standard and advanced database backends.
+The Swiftlet is highly configurable, allowing tuning of connection pooling, SQL statements, and swap file management for non-persistent data.

 Features